Table of Contents

 Having a nominee shareholder on behalf of you will bring you these primary benefits:

-- Anonymity: Your identity will be protected and masked.
+- Anonymity: Your identity will be protected and masked from recorded publicly at Companies House.

 - Privacy: Not only your identity but other personal information will also be protected including personal addresses, owned assets, etc.